Hi, I’m Sam and I’m a health writer and yoga teacher who lives in one of the most expensive cities in the world, in one of the nicest areas in Sydney.

 5. Margarita pizzas with using baked wholegrain tortillas as the base with canned tomatoes, cheese, spinach leaves, onion, cracked black pepper.

-6. Chilli con carne made with beef mince and spices, canned tomatoes, sweet potato chips, spinach leaves and greek yoghurt.
+6. Chilli con Carne made with beef mince and spices, canned tomatoes, sweet potato chips, spinach leaves, and greek yogurt.